 Students in the History Department are encouraged to do summer internships abroad in areas related to their interests in history.
 Stints in research institutes, libraries, archives, museums, archaeological digs, and additional settings often provide history majors with inspiration and sources for independent study projects, including senior research projects leading to a thesis.
 The Department invites students to apply for funding from its Almara and Pugh Grants, which support independent research by majors.
 Two application rounds are held each year, usually in October and in March.
 Students interested in projects in history that cannot be funded by Pugh or Almara Grants are also eligible to receive funding from various College sources through the Universal Application Form.
 Students interested in applying for an Almara and/or Pugh Grant should contact the History Department.

+The McCulloch Center curates a number of MHConnect internships which have relevance for History majors through the MHC International Internship Program (MHC-IIP).
 Students also have the option of developing their own summer internship or research project.
-Support for unpaid opportunities is available through the Universal Application Funding (UAF), which offers students access to funding from a variety of College fellowship sources to cover travel and living expenses for the duration of the project.
-Students with a family contribution of less than $5000 may also receive a $500 grant to apply towards their summer earnings contribution.
+Support for unpaid or low paid opportunities is available through Lynk-UAF.
+Domestic students with a family contribution of less than $10,000 may also qualify for a $500 grant to apply towards their summer earnings contribution.
 Both the McCulloch Center for Global Initiatives and the Career Development Center have student evaluations of past international internships on file.